S1146468/Spot_Arexx_Engineering_PIB/README.md

 code .
 ```

-6. To complile the project
+6. To compile the project
 ```
 pxt
 ```